MischaPanch/unpatterns/protocol_decorator.md

 ```

 This is a common requirement - for example, some mechanism might already give you instances of
-`A` that you just want to extend with new functionality).
+`A` that you just want to extend with new functionality.

 You can write a normal wrapper: